-To provide support to the School's learning and teaching activity through assisting academic staff with the delivery of learning and teaching-related duties for Rehabilitation, Exercise Physiology, Strength and Conditioning.
+To provide support to the School's learning and teaching activity through assisting academic staff with the delivery of learning and teaching-related duties in Exercise Physiology, in particular Strength and Conditioning.

 To provide the opportunity to undertake a PhD in an area aligned to the School's research themes.